-Firstly, we’ve successfully overridden the CMD directive of the Dockerfile.
-Secondly, we’ve managed to execute two commands separated by a semicolon.
+First, we’ve successfully overridden the CMD directive of the Dockerfile.
+Second, we managed to execute two commands separated by a semicolon.
 We should note that we didn’t invoke a shell inside the container.

 4.2.
 Run Multiple Commands With Shell Invocation